sontric/.github/profile/README.md

 # Sontric

-- shut up and get to work.
+time to shut up and get to work

+there is a lot of sh*t to shovel

+good news: sh*t makes great fertilizer